davidellavalle/Final-project/readme.md

 Finally several machine learning algorithm were applied to:
 - Classify whether future visitors would have converted into buyers.
 - Predict future revenue per buyer.

+The analysis has been divided into 4 notebooks to make sure they could be uploaded on Github.
+All graphs are stored in the corresponding notebooks.

+A [folder](https://github.com/davidellavalle/Google-anayltics-customer-behaviour-and-forecast/tree/main/Presentation) with the PPTX and final presentation has been added.